wangqiang9/FlowAR/README.md

 ```
 If you face "NaN", please disable mixed precision and use only TF32.
 We will also release a more stable version soon :)

+For smaller models, we retain the Attn-MLP as described in the paper, while for larger models, we adopt the Attn-CrossAttn-MLP architecture.
+Both architectures achieve similar performance under the same parameters.

 ## Inference
 The pretrained weights are avaiable at [huggingface🤗](https://huggingface.co/OliverRen/FlowAR)